Study Abroad Conference Submission Page

 Student submissions of all types should include a title and brief description (250 words) of the individual or group presentations.

 Students are encouraged to enter the Study Abroad Photography Contest.
 Up to two personal photographs from their study abroad experience may be entered.
-SJC faculty and students will cast their votes for the favorite photograph!
+St. Joseph's University faculty and students will cast their votes for the favorite photograph!
 Winners will be announced at the conference.

 Review Photography Contest Guidelines and submit photographs by clicking here.